atom/design-decisions/css-naming-convention.md

 - Styling elements (like `div`) should be avoided.
 This makes it easier to switch elements, like from a `<button>` to `<a>`.
 - No utility classes.
 Themes and user styles can only override CSS but not change the markup.
 Therefore having utility classes doesn't make as much sense once you override them.
 - Avoid using existing CSS classes to reference elements in the DOM.
 That way when the markup changes, functionality and specs will less likely break.
 Instead use `ref` attributes (`ref="commitButton"`).
 - Avoid changing modifiers at runtime.
-If you're in need, consider changing the modifier class into a state.
+If you're in need, consider turning the modifier class into a state.
 For example if you often want to switch a default button to a primary button, change the `github-CommitBox-commitButton--primary` modifier class into a `is-primary` state instead.
-Since state classes are decoupled from components, it's easier to change component names, but keep the states the same.
+Since state classes are decoupled from components, it's easier to reuse that state class even if the component changes later.

 ## Benefits